SignPath

 HttpProxy http_proxy (optional) Address of an HTTP (web) proxy (not available on macOS)

-Cryptoki.DoNotFailOnReadWriteSessions SIGNPATH_CRYPTOKI_DO_NOT_FAIL_ON_READ_WRITE_SESSIONS false Enables compatibility with Cryptoki/PKCS #11 clients which open sessions with read/write option
+Cryptoki.DoNotFailOnReadWriteSessions SIGNPATH_CRYPTOKI_DO_NOT_FAIL_ON_READ_WRITE_SESSIONS false Enables compatibility with Cryptoki/PKCS #11 clients that open sessions with read/write option

 Logging settings: